 Since the COVID-19 pandemic, family members, friends, and patients reported that they feel anxious and fearful that they might get the virus.
 Some reported that they are having a hard time maintaining good blood sugar levels.
 The recommendations given by the Centers for Disease Prevention and Control to the general population to reduce the risk of COVID-19 includes practicing social distance, washing hands regularly, and wearing a mask.
 For individuals with diabetes, other steps need to be taken to reduce the risk of this virus.

 Listed below are seven self-care behaviors recommended by the Association of Diabetes Care and Education Specialists to help individuals manage their diabetes.
-These behaviors can be utilized long after this pandemic is over, visit AADE7 Self-Care Behaviors for Managing Diabetes Effectively for more comprehensive information.
+These behaviors can be utilized long after this pandemic is over, visit https://www.diabeteseducator.org/living-with-diabetes/aade7-self-care-behaviors for more comprehensive information.

 Food has a major effect on your blood sugar and your weight.
 Carbohydrates (Carbs) such as starches (bread, rice, pasta, etc), dairy, fruits, and starchy vegetables (corn, peas, beans potatoes, etc) have the greatest effect on blood sugar.
 Lowering the intake of these foods by using the Plate Method as a guide to monitor your portions can be helpful.
 The Plate Method guide is a great way to manage your weight along with your blood sugar.
 It include making 1/2 of your plate vegetables/fruits, 1/4 protein and 1/4 starch.
 For more information on the Plate Method visit https://www.choosemyplate.gov/